 Oregon Coast weather is typically cool throughout the summer – and gets cooler in the autumn – but it tends to be dry and, overall, very pleasant.
-Longer summer days are perfect for enjoying the outdoors and attractions along the route.
+Longer summer days are perfect for enjoying the outdoor Oregon Coast attractions along the route.

-Which Direction is Best on an Oregon Coastal Road Trip?
+Which Direction Is Best On An Oregon Coastal Road Trip?

-Oregon Coastal Road Trip: Day-by-Day
+Oregon Coastal Road Trip Day-by-Day Itinerary